 Innovation in Architecture Jury:

-Department of Architectural Science, Faculty of Engineering and Architectural Science at Ryerson University
+- Leila Farah, PhD, Associate Professor of the Department of Architectural Science, Faculty of Engineering and Architectural Science at Ryerson University.

 President’s Award for Multimedia Representations of Architecture

-This award recognizes a narrative about buildings and cities that promotes the publics understanding of architecture and the role of architects.
+This award recognizes a narrative about buildings and cities that promotes the public understanding of architecture and the role of architects.
 The entry must be a body of work.

 Medal Recipient: Canadian Modern Architecture: 1967 to the Present

 - Elsa Lam (Editor), Graham Livesey (Editor)